Andreea1108/Jira/README.md

 For this version of the application the functionalities in the scope of testing are :

-- All the features of Admin Interface module for the Web application which were defined in OpenCart business requirements : Overview, Filter, Image Manager,, Adding Multiple Languages,Creating a Multi-Store,Moving a OpenCart to a New Server,SEO Keywords , SSL Certificates and HTTPS,Basic Security Practices.
+- All the features of Admin Interface module,Catalog module,Profiles module and Sales module for the Web application which were defined in OpenCart business requirements : Adding Multiple Languages, Products, Attributes, Options , Adding New Profiles, Applying the profile to a product, Orders, Returns and Gift Vouchers.
 - For the testing process we will use : functional testing, positive testing, negative testing, regression testing and retesting.
 - The testing process will be focused on the following browsers : Chrome and Mozilla latest versions.